-Students pursuing the English for Secondary Education concentration are encouraged to either ENG 335 Shakespeare's Comedies or ENG 336 Shakespeare's Tragedies and one or more classes in Rhetoric and Composition for their major electives.
+Students pursuing the English for Secondary Education concentration are encouraged to take one or more elective classes in Rhetoric and Composition.

 LITERARY STUDIES CONCENTRATION

 The concentration in Literary Studies invites students to study literature as an imaginative artifact conditioned by history, culture, and society.
 Students read various literary genres such as poetry, prose, and drama with sensitivity to literary and rhetorical devices, as well as aesthetic features, in order to understand how a text produces meaning, and how an interpretation is shaped by a community of readers.
 Given details form the imagined world of the literary text, students engage with ambiguity, draw inferences, employ critical terminology, and ultimately shape persuasive analytic reading in response to the patters, representations, and ideas found in these works.